 All those times you didn’t feel like training but went ahead and got the job done quietly and diligently.

 – Jocko Willink

-This takes courage, determination, grit, inner-strength and most of all self-respect; you honor your thoughts, your words, your actions.
+This takes courage, determination and most of all self-respect; you honor your thoughts, your words, and your actions.
 You hold and keep yourself accountable at all times.

 Bottom line: You get to choose how you want to show up in life and you get to wear all of your effort or lack thereof.
 You get to wear your strengths or weaknesses, your wise or poor choices.
 Your courage, your discipline, your private toil.

 Hummkay.
-So let’s get back to the booty training.
+So let’s get back to the training.